Wooden Power Rack Failure

 On The Two Middle Posts We Drilled 6 Additional Holes Starting Above The Last Hole (Again Every 4 Inches) Using A 7/8 Bit.

 Buckling is failure due to compression in this case, and since the smile has the top two edges in tension and.
-Rack systems are designed for integration with specified lift equipment.
-These holes are for the safety bar which goes through both posts.
+These holes are for the bolt to set the bar on.
+We measured the space in my garage and then he used his wood tools to make the boards himself.

-Hole spacing will be very big.
 The power rack you see in my pictures is made from 4 solid pieces of oak, one of the strongest hardwoods out there.
-If i were op with a wooden rack, i'd at least want some steel bushings press fit in the holes to help alleviate the stresses on the shanks of the holes.